Rental assistance Tarrant County and Fort Worth.

 Community Action Agency also offers financial help.
 They are an anti-poverty fighting groups.
 ESG grants may be offered for rent or mortgages (to help pay for housing).
 They also help immigrants and the poor build credit so they can find an affordable rental units, address employment and give other support too.
 More on Tarrant County community action agency.

 Good Shepherd Catholic Community Christ Care Ministry – This ministry provides emergency financial assistance for paying rent and utilities.
-1000 Tinker Rd Colleyville, Texas 76182, dial (817) 488-5689.
+Any help is limited and on a case-by-case basis.
+The charity is at 1000 Tinker Rd Colleyville, Texas 76182, dial (817) 421-1387.

 The Battered Women's Foundation – This non-profit links support services to provide emergency rent, transitional housing, shelter, food, clothing, furniture, foreclosure and landlord/tenant counseling, job training, gas cards, college assistance, and more.
 The address is 4166 Willman Ave, Richland Hills, Texas 76180, but they also support the Hurst area.
 Phone (817) 427-0720

 Mission Arlington/Mission Metroplex Inc. – People who have no other options may be able to receive support from this organization.
-Arlington, TX 76010, call (817) 277-6620.
+The location is 210 W South St, Arlington, Texas 76010.
+Everything from motel or hotel vouchers, food, meals, a homeless shelter and more is offered.
+Call (817) 277-6620.

 Fort Worth Diocesan Council of Saint Vincent de Paul Society can assist with housing needs.
-The charity, and its church members, can offer housing assistance, free furniture, and limited financial aid.
+The charity(located at 1001 E Terrell Ave, Fort Worth, TX 76104) and its church members, can offer housing assistance, free furniture, and limited financial aid.
 Most of the help for paying rent is in the form of a loan, but in some cases a grant is issued.
 Emergency shelter, security deposit referrals, and other aid is also available.
-Dial 817-595-6520.
+Dial (817) 768-1950.
 Or find more details on St. Vincent de Paul rent assistance in Tarrant County.

 Emergency financial help, including rent, from churches may be offered.
 There are several below.
 But low income Tarrant County families, single moms, Hispanics and others have other resources.
 They may have furniture, clothes, some emergency funds to pay back rent or deposits, and more.
 Even shelters for the homeless.